SFPC/sfpc.github.io/spring2020.md

 **Student application coming soon**

 Join SFPC's ten-week intensive program in New York City.
-Daily classes range from programming, electronics, poetry and the history and theory of art and technology.
-Students have full access to the space to work on projects.
-Teachers and mentors are readily available for technical, conceptual, and artistic guidance.
+Daily classes range from programming, electronics, poetry, and the history / theory of art & technology.
+While enrolled, students have full access to the space to work on projects while teachers, TA's and mentors are readily available for technical, conceptual, and artistic guidance.
 Peer to peer collaboration is highly encouraged among students.
-Check out the <a href="https://medium.com/sfpc">weekly reports</a> by current students.
+Check out the <a href="https://medium.com/sfpc">weekly reports</a> by previous students.

 We select up to 18 students per session.
-Classes are held Monday–Friday from morning until the afternoon and students are expected to participate full-time.
+Classes are held Monday–Friday from 10 am to 1pm and students are expected to participate full-time.
 In addition to classes, there are student-led skill sharing sessions; lectures and workshops with visiting artists; field trips to institutions, schools and art spaces; and dinners with special guests.

-We offer an optional bootcamp week for students who are new to code or feel like they need additional time to focus on coding before the full session starts.
+Before the session starts, we offer an optional bootcamp week for students who are new to code or feel like they need additional time to focus on coding before the full session starts.

 The program starts with the SFPC Salon, an evening of talks and performances by leading practitioners in the field.
 We finish the program by celebrating with a final showcase where students get to share their projects with the larger SFPC community.
 Most importantly, SFPC is a safe space for students to grow.
 Consider joining the community of curious and generous peers through SFPC's main program.